 One of the things I enjoy most about my work is the supervision of PhD students.
-So far I have graduated eight PhD students, and I’m currently supervising four students.
+So far I have graduated nine PhD students, and I’m currently supervising three students.
 (Picture: my PhD student Veronique Vermoesen and me at the public defense of her dissertation)

 Prospective Ph.D. students

 If you would consider having me as the supervisor of your PhD, please take into account that the number of PhD students I can supervise is limited.
 There are basically two different routes to have me as your supervisor:

 - Sporadically, we have PhD scholarships available which provide funding for four years and allow students to make a PhD on a pre-specified research project.
 For such scholarships, a vacancy will announced by the university and the scholarship is awarded on a competitive basis.